EmperorOrokuSaki/recon-docs/src/free_recon_tools/medusa_scraper.md

 Copy the generated test functions and paste them into your Foundry test file.
 These tests will reproduce the exact conditions that caused your properties to fail.

 ### Technical Implementation
-The web tool is built on top of the [Pog Parser](https://github.com/Recon-Fuzz/log-parser) package, which provides specialized functions for processing Medusa logs:
+The web tool is built on top of the [Log Parser](https://github.com/Recon-Fuzz/log-parser) package, which provides specialized functions for processing Medusa logs:

 - **Log Processing:** Uses `processLogs()` with Fuzzer.MEDUSA to extract information from raw logs